Buying home insurance

 Can I insure a home used for short-term rentals?

-To find an insurer who may agree to cover a home used to host paying guests for short stays, go to the Find an Insurer website.
+To find an insurer who may cover short-term rentals, visit the Find an Insurer website.

 I'm a renter / tenant – do I need home insurance?

-If you’re a renter or tenant, you do not have to worry about insuring the unit, apartment, flat, townhouse, detached or semi-detached house you’re living in – that’s your landlord’s responsibility.
+As a renter, you don't need to worry about insuring the home you're living in – that's your landlord's responsibility.

 I'm moving into a place with some housemates — will you insure me?